TeleStroke Technology Connects Specialist Quickly to Treat Patient

 “My speech wasn’t garbled, but I was losing words,” Gale says.
 “I would phase out.
 I’d lose what I was talking about and not be able to get it back.”

 Eventually, Gale was well enough to return home to Williamsburg where she continued therapy.
-Gale’s speech has returned to normal, and she’s walking well, using a cane for added stability.
-She’s pleased with her progress and grateful for the care she received at Sentara.
+Gale’s speech has returned to normal, and after relying on a cane for stability for several months, she is now walking steadily, unaided, playing golf and exercising at the gym.
+She was happy to be able to wear heels to her grandson's wedding.
+Gale’s pleased with her progress and grateful for her care at Sentara.

 “I appreciated the superb attention and care I received,” Gale says.
 “I wasn’t aware how serious the situation was because everyone involved in taking care of me was very professional and did exactly what they were trained to do.”